The SCSC was founded on 22 June 2018 in Lisbon (Portugal).

 The Journal of Cultural Cognitive Science (published by Springer Nature) is the official journal of the society.

-The SCSC organises an annual meeting
+The SCSC organises an annual meeting to bring together our diverse community.

-Click here for details of past and future
+Click here for details of past and future meetings

-The Next Annual Meeting of the Society will be held 28-29 April
+The Next Annual Meeting will be held 28-29 April 2025 in Zurich, Switzerland

-Annual Meeting Organiser (2025): Alexis Hervais-Adelman (Zürich, Switzerland)
+• Annual Meeting Organiser (2025): Alexis Hervais-Adelman (Zürich, Switzerland)

 Traditional cognitive science has largely ignored cultural influences on cognition and has also predominantly concentrated on a group of people who are not particularly representative of the world’s population as a whole.
 Yet, today, we have an increasing amount of empirical and theoretical work that emphasizes cultural and social influences on mind and brain, including through bodily modulations.
 An increasing number of researchers believe that cognitive science cannot ignore culture as a crucial factor impacting mental processes and brain functioning.
 A focus on individuals and their experiences in cultural environments has become more and more important.
 This approach has emerged in all fields that have been associated with cognitive science, from neuroscience to philosophy of mind.